 Set boundaries: “Develop policies and stick with them.
 Obviously, there are times you will want to be flexible, caring and forgiving.
 But for the most part, set your policies for cancellation, check-in times, number of guests per room, etc., and enforce them.
 Otherwise, the guests are running your business and your life instead of you.”
 From the retired owner of a Pentwater B&B.

 Get backup: “Have a good four to six people that you train ahead of time in the running of your B&B — people who are willing and able to fill in.
 You WILL need breaks, vacations, and times to visit family.
 You need a back-up team.
 Develop a manual that explains every detail as to how you want your B&B to operate.”
 An innkeeper on Old Mission Peninsula near Traverse City.

 B&B dream = lifestyle + business + adventure

-On money, lifestyle, and attitude: Three bits of wisdom from longtime innkeeper Mike Venturini, Munro House B&B and Spa, in Jonesville: “1) I do not want my inn to be full every day for months on end.
+On money, lifestyle, and attitude: Three bits of wisdom from a longtime Jonesville innkeeper known for his humor and practicality: “1) I do not want my inn to be full every day for months on end.
 It interferes with my lifestyle.
 2) A reliable housekeeper is my second-highest monthly bill after my mortgage and is the one bill I am always happy to pay.
 3) A good mood is just as contagious as a bad mood.”

-Future innkeepers, even if you cannot attend the upcoming one-day workshop, consider joining MBBA as an aspiring member so you can keep up with the latest news and opportunities.
+Future innkeepers, consider joining MBBA as an aspiring member so you can keep up with the latest news and opportunities.
 How to join?
 Just click.